 There are two ways that the tapering shape of the tower could be modelled.
-The first option would be to create a tapering beam geometric property for each individual line.
-This would require different geometric attributes to be created for each of the four lines.

-A more efficient method is to use a multi-varying section geometric attribute which allows tapering along a reference path rather than along individual lines.
-By using this type of geometric attribute, only a single attribute is required to describe the taper of the tower from its base to tip.
+- □ Create a tapering beam geometric property for each individual line.
+This would require different geometric attributes to be created for each of the four lines. - □ Create a multiple varying section geometric attribute which allows tapering along a reference path rather than along individual lines.
+This requires only a single attribute to describe the taper of the tower from its base to tip.